alucardrai/alucardrai/README.md

 - 💞️ I’m looking to collaborate on ...Automation
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I hbuild ocmputers and play onlince games
+I build computers and play online games

 <!---
 alucardrai/alucardrai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.